Ellixar-Technologies/chatwoot/README.md

 ## Translation process

-The translation process for Ellixar Chat web and mobile app is managed at [https://translate.chatwoot.com](https://translate.chatwoot.com) using Crowdin.
+The translation process for Ellixar-Chat(ChatwootFork) web and mobile app is managed at [https://translate.chatwoot.com](https://translate.chatwoot.com) using Crowdin.
 Please read the [translation guide](https://www.chatwoot.com/docs/contributing/translating-chatwoot-to-your-language) for contributing to Chatwoot.

 ## Branching model